aniketGhetla/Exploring-Student-Nightlife-Heidelberg-Vs-Mannheim/README.md

 ---

 ## How to View
-1. Download the Tableau project file: Student Nightlife Dashboard.
+1. Download the Tableau project file: Exploring Student Nightlife Dashboard.
 2. Open the file in Tableau Desktop or Tableau Public.

 ## 🔧 Tools